 Term: February to February (Note: This is a two year program)

-Practicum: 10 weeks at the end of the second year in addition to clinical rotations throughout the program.
+Practicum: 9 weeks during the two-year program in addition to clinical rotations throughout the program.